cjemorton/cmorton_blog/_posts/2020-03-12-torrent-manager-building-a-useful-perl-module-coding-the-module.md

 Should build up a skeleton module nicely!

-Also its a good idea to put the source code under version controll I will start tracking the module in git with these commands:
+Also its a good idea to put the source code under version control I will start tracking the module in git with these commands:

 {% highlight perl %}
 git init